Cyclist on mountain bike

 SIGNAGE

-In the mountains there are some places with signposts that use an international system (especially in the Basque Country), but in general each area has its own signs.Many routes do not use static signs, in order to protect the countryside.
+The mountains use internationally approved signposting (especially in the Basque Country).
+However, each zone has implemented its own signage.Many routes do not use static signs, in order to protect the countryside.

 AREAS